kaanburaksener/reg-log-app/README.md

 # reg-log-app

-A Simple registration forms by using Symfony 3 Framework
+A Simple Symfony 3 app to allow user registration and login.